aszanto/angular/README.md

 </td></tr>
 </table>

-Please contact contact@scalyr.com for any questions or problems.
+Please contact contact@scalyr.com for any questions or problems..